Imperiali quota: Formula

-That is, a valid fixed quota is a number equal to or larger than votes/seats +1 and equal to or smaller than votes/seats minus 1.
-Imperiali is smaller than this window.
+By some definitions, a valid fixed quota is a number larger than votes/seats+1 and equal to or smaller than votes/seats minus 1.
+Imperiali, being smaller than votes/seats+1, is smaller than this window.

-It can lead to impossible allocations that assign parties one or two more seats than actually exist.
+It can lead to impossible allocations that assign parties one or two seats more than exist.

 An example of use in Single transferable vote (STV)

 To see how the Imperiali quota works in an STV election imagine an election in which there are two seats to be filled and three candidates: Andrea, Chris and Drew.
 There are 100 voters as follows: